apitable/apitable/README.md

 Welcome, and thank you for your interest in contributing to APITable!

-There are many ways in which you can contribute, beyond writing code.
+In addition to writing code, there are many ways for you to contribue.

 Such as the following:
 - Join [Crowdin Translation Project](https://crowdin.com/project/apitablecode/invite?h=f48bc26f9eb188dcd92d5eb4a66f2c1f1555185)